Light Emitting Diodes or Ceramic Metal Halides?

 The More You Know the Better You Grow

-LED technology is continuing to develop- making them more cost effective and appealing to the novice grower.
-In our experience, those that have tried them out like them but prefer the results of CMH technology, especially considering the start up cost of an LED set up.
+LED technology is continuing to develop—making them more cost-effective and appealing to a novice grower.
+In our experience, those that have tried them out like them but prefer the results of CMH technology, especially considering the start-up cost of an LED setup.
 Don’t feel like you need to keep up with the latest trends though if your budget doesn’t allow it.
 Ceramic Metal Halides provide a great product and provide a great lighting option for your grow.

 Want to learn more?
 Stop into one of our seven store locations and talk with our knowledgeable staff or visit our blog page for other ways to improve your grow!